Romeo & Julia Kören

 Christer Eklund | Dalarnas Tidningar (Sweden)

-In the world of early music, Romeo & Julia Kören has carved out its own niche.
-As Artist in residence at the Royal Dramatic Theatre in Stockholm, Romeo & Julia Kören honors a musical storytelling tradition.
-The ensemble perform dramatized concerts as much for the eyes as for the ears.
+In the world of early music, Romeo & Julia Kören has carved out its own niche creating dramatized concerts as much for the eyes as for the ears.
 Drama, music and choreography are fused into an expressive, playful, genre-transcending experience.
+The members of the ensemble are all accomplished performers in their own right.
+Musicians, actors, singers and dancers, their joint talents blend to create unique concerts filled with spectacular music, drama, romance and comedy.

 The ensemble was founded by Artistic Director Benoît Malmberg in 1991 during the production of Shakespeare’s Romeo & Juliet at the Royal Dramatic Theatre in Stockholm.
 As part of the ensemble Benoit suggested to the director that they could sing renaissance songs and dance to give the play something extra.
 Magic happened and the vocal ensemble Romeo & Julia Kören was born.